python-microscopy/python-microscopy/docs/LocalisationAnalysis.rst

 .. note::

-   To distribute analysis over a computer cluster, see :ref:`cluster setup <cluster_install>`.
+   To distribute analysis over a computer cluster, see :ref:`cluster setup <clusterinstall>`.

 Loading data
 ============